DoSomething/Hawkeye/README.md

 - Hours.
 - Action. (eg: 'make something')
 - isStaffPick.
 (1 = true, 2 = false)
+-
+#### /scheduled
+Returns all campaigns stored in Mongo which have been scheduled.
+No parameters required.

 ## Configuration
 The current configuration is for runtime use, no sensitive credentials are in it at the moment.
 The config options are,